Hkay16/word-hunt-game/README.md

 ## Current bugs:
 - There are way too many of the same letters on the grid and in sequence.
 - Search functions to verify that all the words are in the grid don't work.
-- The letters of a word will highlight even if the whole word was not found.
-  Example: I found moi out of morigeration and it highlighted the moi.
 - Words from the search list can be found in multiple locations/variations.
 - Words can be the same color next to each other.